Everyone multitasks, but juggling certain activities may be more dangerous

 has focused significant effort on texting while driving.
 Interestingly,

-manual, visual, and cognitive.
-Reading a text presents the same distractions
+types of distraction: manual, visual, and cognitive.
+Reading a text presents

-to pedestrians as it does to drivers.
-Not only are pedestrians distracted
+the same distractions to pedestrians as it does to drivers.
+Not only are

-from the path in front of them, they are mentally distracted too.
+pedestrians distracted from the path in front of them, but they are also

 Cellphone-Related Pedestrian Injuries Triple in Recent Years